Manojbhat09/three-gen-subnet-trellis/README.md

 ### Environment Management With Conda

 For optimal environment setup:
 - Prefer [Conda](https://docs.conda.io/en/latest/) for handling dependencies and isolating environments.
-It’s straightforward and efficient for project setup.
+It's straightforward and efficient for project setup.
-- If Conda isn’t viable, fallback to manual installations guided by `conda_env_*.yml` files for package details, and use `requirements.txt`.
+- If Conda isn't viable, fallback to manual installations guided by `conda_env_*.yml` files for package details, and use `requirements.txt`.
 Utilizing a virtual environment is highly advised for dependency management.

 ### Process Supervision With PM2